-Even though my kids are getting older we still have a family tradition of giving a little gift for St. Patrick’s day.
+My kids are getting older but we still have a family tradition of giving a little gift for St. Patrick’s day.
 In previous years we have given the kids green t-shirts, green school supplies, green hats, gold foil chocolate coins, rainbow candy, and even green mustaches.
-They have had Lucky Charms with green milk for breakfast and green desserts after dinner.
+They have also had Lucky Charms with green milk for breakfast and green desserts after dinner.
 I try to change things a little every year to keep it fun.
 This year I made some St. Patrick’s Day Rainbow Candy Jars.

 I knew I wanted to make them as soon as I saw these awesome jars in the dollar spot at Target.
 The best part is once the kids have eaten all the candy, I get the jars back so I can use them for something else.